maxencefaldor/cax/README.md

 ## Key Features 💎

-- Comprehensive Algorithm Collection: 30+ classic and modern evolution strategies with a unified API
+- Comprehensive Collection: 15+ classic and modern models with a unified API
+- Flexible: In addition to existing pre-implemented models, we can easily extend and create new ones to accelerate research
 - JAX Acceleration: Fully compatible with JAX transformations for speed and scalability
 - Vectorization & Parallelization: Fast execution on CPUs, GPUs, and TPUs
 - Production Ready: Well-tested, documented, and used in research environments
-- Batteries Included: Comes with optimizers like ClipUp, fitness shaping, and restart strategies

 ## Installation 🛠️